nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: Independent Tutors

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of student contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+* Cut down admin overhead for independent tutors
+* All in one platform to manage their student’s information

 ### User stories